 When this happens, the phosphorus becomes unavailable to your plants.

 Can’t You Just Amend With Phosphorus?

-There are many reasons why creating your own phosphorus by using organic matter to feed your plants is preferable to simply adding commercial phosphorus soil amendments.
+There are many reasons why creating your own phosphorus by using organic matter to feed your plants is preferable to simply adding commercial phosphorus soil amendments like bone meal.

-Scientists speculate at our “burn rate” we will run out of phosphorus within the next century.
+Scientists speculate at our “burn rate” we will run out of organic phosphorus fertilizer sources within the next century.

 Clearly, it pays to simply amend the soil with natural compost produces their own organic, easily absorbed phosphorus.
 Aside from scarcity, the organic method of phosphorus production is preferable from an economic perspective but also easier on the environment.

 In addition to adding organic matter to your garden soil, you may occasionally wish to add phosphate rock / rock phosphate or bone meal for a quick boost of phosphorus (e.g. at planting time).

 Proceed with caution, though.
 It’s easy to overdo it, and excessive phosphorus will wash away into your local water supply.
 Unfortunately, phosphorus runoff constitutes a major pollution problem.

 All in all, you are best off simply setting up a regular schedule of organic phosphorus fertilizers (bone meal) or amendments, soil solution and sticking with it.